 Child & Family Ministry Degree

-Crown’s Child and Family Ministry bachelor’s degree program prepares graduates for ministry roles serving elementary school children and their families.
+After completing Crown’s children’s ministry Bachelor’s degree program, Minnesota students leave our campus prepared for ministry roles serving elementary school children and their families.
 Students in this degree are trained in Biblical patterns of generational ministry, child faith development, home environments, and various approaches of work and ministry programming with children, individually, and within the larger context of family and church community.